Psytrance Guide

 BPM range: 140—155

 Dark Psy name speaks for itself.
-This subgenre is dark, cold, and themed with a horror special effects.
-Sometimes it’s called Cyberdelic, which stands for “cybernetic + psychedelic”, due to a massive amount of artificial sounds, lasers, and other alien sounds.
-Many Dark Psy producers are hailing from Russia, so you might see this genre referred as a Russian style.
+This subgenre is dark, cold, and themed with spooky special effects.
+Sometimes it’s called Cyberdelic, which stands for ‘cybernetic + psychedelic’, due to a massive amount of artificial sounds, lasers, and other alien sounds.
+Many Dark Psy producers are hailing from Russia, so you might see this genre referred to as the Russian style.

 Forest Psy